cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 More specifically, you can predict that you should see a bump in a specific plot and what you would expect to see in hundreds or thousands of other plots.
 We did that.
 It took about 20 years to make it happen.
 Not only do we see what you would expect if the Higgs exists, we definitely DO NOT see what you would expect if it did not exist (i.e. the null hypothesis).

 Why do you care if there’s a bump in some plot?
 Well you don’t really, but that’s the confirmation that this mechanism -- as opposed to some other one -- is what is going on.
 And understanding that mechanism is critical to unraveling the broader mysteries of how the universe works.

 It’s true that you can describe chemistry and most quantum physics that we actually use in our daily lives without knowing if the Higgs mechanism is ultimately responsible for the mass of the electron or radioactive decay, but that is a shallow criticism that is basically saying that doing pure, basic research is a waste of time.

+While it is true that basic science has led to many practical applications, that's not always true.
+The people studying quantum mechanics back in the 1920s were doing basic research that seemed very far removed from our lives.
+But that ended up giving us lasers, transistors, etc. Is the Higgs like that?
+I doubt it, but who knows.
+Personally, I am critical of physicists that try to make overly optimistic extrapolations of how the Higgs is going to directly affect any technologies.
+The case for impact on society is much more clear through spinoff technologies like CERN's role in inventing the world wide web or scaling up the production of superconducting materials for comercial production.
+But it's also important to realize that understanding the Higgs mechanism is sometimes a necessary ingredient for being able to understand other phenomena at the forefront of our understanding of the universe.
+It is quite possible that some downstream fundemental discovery that does end up having practical applications was only made possible because of what we learned about the Higgs at the LHC -- but no promises.

 ## Can we trust this?